 Auto-extracts from Learner: - Preprocessing: apply_reorder, target_spacing, size/patch_size - Transforms: item_tfms or pre_patch_tfms - Training: loss_func, model architecture

 Args: learn: fastai Learner instance experiment_name: MLflow experiment name.
 If None, uses model name. run_name: MLflow run name.
-If None, auto-generates with timestamp. auto_start: If True, auto-starts/stops MLflow run in before_fit/after_fit. model_name: Override the auto-extracted model name (used as the experiment name when experiment_name is None). extra_params: Additional parameters to log (e.g., {‘dropout’: 0.5}). extra_tags: MLflow tags to set on the run. dataset_version: Dataset version hash string for tracking. log_split: If True, auto-logs train/val split CSV when dls has split_df.
+If None, auto-generates with timestamp. auto_start: If True, auto-starts/stops MLflow run in before_fit/after_fit. model_name: Override the auto-extracted model name (used as the experiment name when experiment_name is None). model_spec: Required allow-listed architecture reconstruction specification. output_spec: Required patch-workflow output/decoding contract. inference_config: Required complete config for standard workflows; includes output. extra_params: Additional parameters to log (e.g., {‘dropout’: 0.5}). extra_tags: MLflow tags to set on the run. dataset_version: Optional annotation/dataset fingerprint for tracking. preprocessing_manifest: Optional manifest returned by preprocess_dataset().
+Its dataset/cache identities are validated, tagged, and logged. sample_id_col: Optional stable identity column for split_version.
+By default, the raw image path is used when available. log_split: If True, hashes and logs actual fastai train/val membership.

 Returns: ModelTrackingCallback ready to use with learn.fit()